 "I'm thinking, wow the parents just want a guitar lesson for little Jonny, but they've now got to go home and have a really difficult conversation with their eight-year-old about the guitar teacher.
 But all of them did it.
 I was expecting, with 40-50 or so students at the time, that as a percentage of the population are not supportive of these issues, I was going to lose a few students.”

 “But I didn’t lose one; they all went home and did have the conversation.
-Interestingly, many parents reported that when they told their child the response was ‘oh yeah, we've done that at school Mum’, and the child went straight back to their play station, like they’d just been told something really unsubstantial, like it was raining.
+Interestingly, many parents reported that when they told their child the response was ‘oh yeah, we've done that at school Mum’, and the child went straight back to their play station as they’d just been told something really unsubstantial like it was raining.
 That was incredible!”

 Q: What are the benefits of increased diversity in the workplace?